 The service of free public transport is included in the Zell am See-Kaprun Summer Card.
-You therefore do not receive a separate card.
+You therefore do not receive a separate card (when using the digital Summer Card you receive a separate Mobility Card in the digital Wallet of the Zell am See-Kaprun App).
 If you stay at a partner accommodation of the Zell am See-Kaprun Summer Card, you will receive it at your accommodation.
 Your Summer Card is therefore also the Mobility Card.

 Can I buy the Mobility Card?

 The Mobility Card is not for sale.
 It is included free of charge from the first night of your stay in Zell am See-Kaprun.
 You can get the card directly at your accommodation.

 What is the Mobility Card?

 The Mobility Card includes free use of all public transport in Zell am See-Kaprun, as well as in the entire Pinzgau region.
 All guests receive the card from the first night at their accommodation in Zell am See or Kaprun.

 What if I travel from Zell am See or Kaprun to a destination outside the Pinzgau region?
 How much do I pay?

 If you travel outside of the Pinzgau region or across the border of the Pinzgau region, only the fare for each additional zone is charged and applied.

 In this case you will receive a new guest card at your accommodation on request.